gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+1.0.0
+- Welcome to version 1!
+Thanks to everyone who has contributed through the testing of our Beta builds!
+- We are excited to now be the official Foundry system for Torg Eternity!
+- All cards from the core deck are now available as part of the TE system.
+- All original/core archetypes for Torg Eternity are available in a compendium
+- Token bars now begin filled/green when you have 0 wounds or shock and deplete as you take more wounds/shock (the default was a little counterintuitive so we changed it)
+- Updated active defense checks  so they work more like skill, weapon, and power checks.

+v.
 0.92.5
 - Updated threat sheets so that effects can be managed for threats
 - NOTE: Armor effects should be inactive or deleted for threats since their toughness/